assen-totin/cdn/README.md

 - All HTTP headers, if configuration option `cdn_all_headers` is set to `yes`.
 - All cookies, if configuration option `cdn_all_cookies` is set to `yes`.

-This method will automatically include in the request the authorisation value if configuration option `cdn_auth_method` is set to either `jwt` or `session`.
+This method will automatically include in the request the authorisation value if configuration option `cdn_auth_type` is set to either `jwt` or `session`.

 This method may be used with some complex request types like JSON or XML.
 It is not applicable for SQL request type.